mac-comp127-f25/course-project-kathryn-claire-makeup/README.md

 ## Societal impact:
 	- Please write about how your project abides by ethical considerations and socially responsible computing practices.
 Be mindful that anything created by humans, including software, can carry embedded biases and have unintended consequences.
 In every software project, you must consider the ways in which your program can promote justice or heighten injustices, either through unintentional effects or through malicious misuse.

+	Our project abides by ethical considerations and socially responsible computing practices through the construction of our code and the ideas that we conceived to create it.
+The most important part is the ethical and responsible considerations of our game idea, and the recreational aspect of the Makeup App has clear intentions for fun and creative practices.
+Secondly, our program promotes inclusivity and avoids malicious misuse or injustices in its broad audience and how it is a game that showcases what COMP127 has taught us.

 	- This may seem like an odd question.
 For example, Breakout cannot possibly have negative consequences…right?
 It is just a game, and such a simple little game at that!
 But can a blind person play it?
 What about somebody who uses an assistive device instead of a mouse?

 	- Consider equitable practices in software like inclusivity, accessibility, and diversity.
 Think about the ways in which the code you write or software you produce may or may not contribute to society.
 Here are more specific questions to ask yourself: